PelleLille/hsl-docs/data.rst

   Scan a message using the builtin `DLP <http://wiki.halon.se/DLP>`_ engine.

-  :param array patterns: array of specific rules to look for
+  :param array patterns: array of pre-configured rules or an array of custom rules
   :param array options: options array
   :return: all patterns found (may include `ERR_` rules even if not explicitly given in the `patterns` argument)
   :rtype: array